dougkerr/ftp_upload-1/FTP_Upload/doc/RemoteAccess.md

 The FTP_Upload package comes with a mechanism to allow remote access to the upload machine even though it may behind a NAT firewall.

-Currently this package contains Linux shell script to access the upload machine from another Linux machine.
+Currently, this package contains a Linux shell script to access the upload machine from another Linux machine.
 A Windows batch-file version has been prototyped and is expected to be available in the near future.